Sales engineering: Tailoring of solutions

 Sales engineers also collaborate with the design, production, engineering, or R&D departments of their companies to determine how products and services could be made or modified to suit customers' needs.
 This aspect of sales engineering is important, because it is what allows the sales engineer to feel that they can maintain their personal integrity (ethically speaking) in the face of the inherent COI of the job (explained earlier).
 The sales engineer does not have to lie (ignore or negatively misrepresent the competitor's products or services) if they can reasonably tell the customer that their employer can tailor its solutions to the customer's particular requirements.
 Doing that may not be easy or cheap, which means that there is always a line to be walked to avoid overpromising-and/or-underdelivering.

 Personnel considerations

 Talents, skills, knowledge

 The companies that employ sales engineers need to sell their products or services to generate income, but since engineers and scientists usually have substantially different personality traits than those required for sales work, there is a role for people with a combination of abilities.
 These individuals must have technical understanding of the complexities of what their company supplies together with sales skills.
 This combination of traits is not common.

+Education and training

+Sales engineers typically hold a bachelor's degree in engineering or a related technical field, and many receive substantial on‑the‑job training on their employer's products and markets.
+In addition to general engineering degrees, a growing number of universities offer structured programs that combine engineering coursework with sales, marketing, and technical communication.
+Examples include the University of Florida's Sales Engineering minor, Texas A&M University's Technical Sales minor, and Iowa State University's Engineering Sales minor, each designed to prepare graduates for business‑to‑business technical sales roles by pairing domain knowledge with customer‑facing skills.